mayhmemo/mayhmemo/README.md

 ### <div align="center">Front-End Dev, looking forward to new technologies. <br>Not working remotely since 2004 🚀</div>

-- 🔭 I’m currently working on [ToMP4](https://github.com/Onion-subs/ToMP4) and OnionSubs Website
+- 🔭 Currently working on a college project

-- 🌱 I’m currently learning Python
+- 🌱 Currently learning more about JS

 - ❓ Ask me about anything related to HTML, CSS and JS